Obtaining and Wrangling the Data

 column containsNaN

-.Some articles don’t have text (e.g. a webpage with only video content).
-We’ll drop these articles from our analysis.
+.Some articles don’t have text (such as a web page with only video content).
+We drop these articles from our data frame.
+1.*Unix epoch), so we need to convert them to

 web.archive.org